TryGhost/Ghost/.github/CONTRIBUTING.md

 Good commit message examples: [one](https://github.com/TryGhost/Ghost/commit/61db6defde3b10a4022c86efac29cf15ae60983f), [two](https://github.com/TryGhost/Ghost/commit/b392d1925a9f961d7b4bf781ee86393a7773ed4b) and [three](https://github.com/TryGhost/Ghost/commit/e4807a779c28a754e3f8ae871a26a8aad12ca9a9).

 ### Submitting Pull Requests

-Before submitting a PR, first ensure that your code passes all tests by running `yarn test` from the root directory.

-When submitting a Pull Request please make sure you give as much information as possible about your change and why you made any particular design or structural decisions.
-Context is always helpful.

-Ensuring that your feature branch is up to date and has a clean working tree without merge conflicts will help us test, review and merge it faster.
-The easier it is for us to merge a PR, the more likely we are to do it.

-If you need help, you can always open a PR and let us know what you're struggling with, or reach out via [the forum](https://forum.ghost.org).

-## What Happens Next

-Small changes usually get merged as soon as we've had chance to read through them.
-For more involved changes one of us will checkout your PR, rebase with master if required and then run basic sanity / regression tests on the code, run the Casper tests and re-run grunt validate.
-If your PR has fallen behind master and can no longer be merged, we will in most cases rebase / merge master.
-In some cases with lots of small changes we will ask you to do this as you are more familiar with your changes than we will be.

-If any changes or discussion are needed, we'll let you know!
+We aim to merge any straightforward, well-understood bug fixes or improvements immediately, as long as they pass our tests (run `yarn test` to check locally).
+We generally don’t merge new features and larger changes without prior discussion with the core product team for tech/design specification.

+Please provide plenty of context and reasoning around your changes, to help us merge quickly.
+Closing an already open issue is our preferred workflow.
+If your PR gets out of date, we may ask you to rebase as you are more familiar with your changes than we will be.

 ---